Stephanie and Brett Vance with their preemie adopted child PJ

 Baby PJ with various people at the courthouse during his adoption

-Baby PJ changed hands many times on his adoption day at the Tarrant County Courthouse.
+Baby Perrin changed hands many times on his adoption day at the Tarrant County Courthouse.

 14 WEEKS IN NICU